jcdenton-unatco/substackscraper/README.md

 You will need to grab your substack cookie from your browser.
 Without the cookie, it can only fetch the public preview of paid posts.

 ```
-./substackscraper -pub benclmnt -cookie COOKIE_SUBSTACK.SID_VALUE_ONLY
+./substackscraper -pub samkriss -cookie COOKIE_SUBSTACK.SID_VALUE_ONLY
 ```

 ## Note

-This CLI relies on a few undocumented substack API version 1.
-The endpoints might change anytime, breaking the tool.
+This CLI relies on a few undocumented substack API version 1 endpoints.
+The endpoints might change again at any time, breaking the tool.